thiblahute/meson-website/Reference-manual.md

 If the program is not found, Meson will abort.
 You can tell it not to by setting the keyword argument <tt>required</tt> to false.

+### find_library ###

+Tries to find the library specified in the positional argument.
+The result object can be used just like the return value of <tt>dependency</tt>.
+If the keyword argument <tt>required</tt> is false, Meson will proceed even if the library is not found.

 ### generator ###

 This function creates a generator object that can be used to run custom compilation commands.
 The only positional argument is the executable to use.
 It can either be a self-built executable or one returned by find_program.
 Keyword arguments are the following: